Schistosoma mansoni: Sex

-Egg
+Eggs

-The eggs are oval-shaped, measuring 115–175 µm long and 45–47 µm wide, and ~150 µm diameter on average.
+The eggs are oval-shaped, measuring 115–175 μm long and 45–47 μm wide, and ~150 μm diameter on average.
 They have pointed spines towards the broader base on one side, i.e. lateral spines.
-This is an important diagnostic tool because co-infection with S. haematobium (having a terminal-spined eggs) is common, and they are hard to distinguish.
+This is an important diagnostic tool because co-infection with S. haematobium (having terminal-spined eggs) is common, and they are hard to distinguish.
 When the eggs are released into the water, a lot of them are immature and unfertilised so that they do not hatch.
-When the eggs are larger than 160 µm in diameter, they also fail to hatch.
+When the eggs are larger than 160 μm in diameter, they also fail to hatch.

 Larva

 The miracidium (from the Greek word μειράκιον, meirakion, meaning youth) is pear-shaped, and gradually elongates as it ages.
 It measures about 136 μm long and 55 μm wide.
 The body is covered by anucleate epidermal plates separated by epidermal ridges.
 The epidermal cells give off numerous hair-like cilia on the body surface.
 There are 17–22 epidermal cells.
 Epidermal plate is absent only at the extreme anterior called apical papilla, or terebratorium, which contains numerous sensory organelles.
 Its internal body is almost fully filled with glycogen particles and vesicles.

 The cercaria has a characteristic bifurcated tail, classically called furcae (Latin for fork); hence, the name (derived from a Greek word κέρκος, kerkos, meaning tail).
 The tail is highly flexible and its beating propels the cercaria in water.
 It is about 0.2 mm long and 47 μm wide, somewhat loosely attached to the main body.
 The body is pear-shaped and measures 0.24 mm in length and 0.1 mm in width.
 Its tegument is fully covered with spine.
 A conspicuous oral sucker is at the apex.
 As a non-feeding larva, there are no elaborate digestive organs, only oesophagus is distinct.
 There are three pairs of mucin glands connected to laterally to the oral sucker at the region of the ventral sucker.